mathematical-structuralism

 Un altro, perhaps ontologically cleaner, option is to reject the existence of structures, in any sense of “existence.”
 On such a view, apparent talk of structures is only a façon de parler, a way of talking about systems that are structured in a certain way.
 The view is sometimes dubbed eliminative structuralism.

 The eliminativist can acknowledge the places-are-objects orientation when discussing structures or, to be precise, when discussing structured systems, but he cannot understand such statements literally (without adopting an error theory).
-For the eliminativist, the surface grammar of places-are-objects statements does not reflect their underlying logical form, since, from that perspective, there are no structures and there are no places to which one can refer.
+For the eliminativist, the surface grammar of places-are-objects statements does not reflect their underlying logical form, Da, from that perspective, there are no structures and there are no places to which one can refer.

 The ante rem structuralist and the eliminativist agree that statements in the places-are-objects mode imply generalizations concerning systems that exemplify the structure.
 We say, Per esempio, that the vice president presides over the senate, and this entails that all vice presidents preside over their respective senates.
 The chess king can move one square in any direction, so long as the move does not result in check.
 This entails that all kings are so mobile, and so immobile.
 Naturalmente,, the generalizations themselves do not entail that there are any vice presidents or chess kings—nor do they entail that there are any structures.